 The following day, I meet local guide Thierry at the pier.
 Together with six other curious visitors and one villager heading home, we embark on a short boat ride to Hakatea Bay.
 Unlike other islands in French Polynesia, the Marquesas Islands are not protected by a coral reef and Thierry’s tiny boat struggles with the force of the currents until entering the safety of the bay.
 We arrive just as local fishermen return with the catch of the day, mooring their boats in the emerald waters and landing on a beach once used in the American version of Survivor.
 In front of us are sharp basaltic cliffs that hide the Hakaui Valley.
 Somewhere in there lies the highest waterfall in French Polynesia and that’s exactly where we’re heading.

 We enter the valley on a trail known as the ancient royal road.
-Built over 1,000 years ago to serve the valley’s thousands of residents, only stone platform, food storage pits and sacred tiki statues remain, though even those are slowly consumed by the massive roots of the Polynesian chestnut tree.
-The valley’s residents didn’t need a supermarket around here, as Thierry points out to payapaya, mango and even kapok nuts which house cotton-like fibers.
+Built over 1,000 years ago to serve the valley’s thousands of residents, only stone platforms, food storage pits and sacred tiki statues remain, though even those are slowly consumed by the massive roots of the Polynesian chestnut tree.
+The valley’s residents didn’t need a supermarket around here, as Thierry points out to papaya, mango and even kapok nuts which house cotton-like fibers.
 But they also didn’t need a pharmacy, with an infinite supply of noni and tamanu nuts, both known for their medicinal powers.

 Crossing a few rivers and battling a few mosquitoes, we reach a clearing in the rainforest and Thierry reminds us to look up.
-As if hiding from civilization, the Vaipo Waterfall quietly but impressively glides 350 meters from the pizza slice shaped basaltic cliffs.
+As if hiding from civilization, the Vaipo Waterfall quietly but impressively glides 350 meters from the pizza slice-shaped basaltic cliffs.
 As if we’ve just discovered the final piece of a treasure map, we rush with newfound energy to discover its source, ultimately splashing in a fresh pool that is happy to entertain the rare guests that make it here.

 The Island Of Gauguin & Brel

 After a few more adventurous days in Nuku Hiva, it’s back to the airport for another scenic flight, this time 40 minutes south to Hiva Oa Island.
 Somehow, the pilot manages to land in a narrow valley high up in the mountains.
-I am greeted at the airport with a flower necklace, hand made a few hours earlier by my pension host Tanya, who’s smile lights up the small terminal.
+I am greeted at the airport with a flower necklace, hand-made a few hours earlier by my pension host Tanya, whose smile lights up the small terminal.
 With a population of only 3,000 – getting lost in Hiva Oa is not a problem.
 Maybe this is what attracted French painter Paul Gauguin and Belgian singer Jacques Brel, who both lived out their final days on the island.
 Buried among local islanders and missionaries atop the town of Atuona, a hike to the Calvary Cemetery is a pilgrimage not to be missed.
 In Hiva Oa, even the dead enjoy panoramic views.

 Two hours after leaving town, I make it to Eiaone Bay, literally the end of the road.
 The valley that spills into this beautiful bay hides one of the most impressive ancient Polynesian sites – the real reason for driving all the way out here.
-The clouds, the blowing breeze and the fact that I am completely alone out here, all set the perfect stage for exploring the mysterious Lipona Archeological Site.
+The clouds, the blowing breeze, and the fact that I am completely alone out here, all set the perfect stage for exploring the mysterious Lipona Archeological Site.
 Stacked atop two stone platforms are giant tiki stone statues.
 Some appear to be smiling, others have six fingers and one is even taller than an NBA player.
 As in relatively close Easter Island, nobody quite knows how or why these statues were erected thousands of years ago.
 It is absolutely forbidden to move even the smallest tiki statue, believed by the Marquesans to possess supernatural and magical powers called mana.

 All that’s left now is to turn around the jeep and somehow get back to the village before night falls…